-Greetings to those of you returning from previous Masterclasses and to newcomers from either the Writing Fiction or Writing Reality short courses or, if you’re a word of mouth ‘walk-in’, hello.
+Greetings to those of you returning from previous Masterclasses, to newcomers, and to those from either the Writing Fiction or Writing Reality short courses.

-As you know, my intention is to give supervision over the next nine months as you write between 50,000 and 60,000 words.
+I’ll be giving you supervision over the next nine months as you write between 50,000 and 60,000 words.
 Supervision is my primary objective during the Masterclass.
 While I can point out some stylistic errors – and will do so, particularly in the first assessments – improving your style is not the function of this class.
 My attention will be on story, plot, and character development, and this applies as much to non-fiction narratives as it does to fiction.

 The work schedule

 If you are starting a new project could you please prepare an outline of your project (about 500 – 1000 words) and a character bible where you list the main characters (ideally no more than five) and write short 100-150 word biogs about them, don’t forget to give some physical descriptions to your characters.

 Writers from Masterclass2020 can submit any work done since that class ended.
 Please also give me an update on how far you have progressed since I last saw your work.